jefponte/lumen-api-example/README.md

     }
 }
 ```
-17. A way to otimize code is create a base controller to extends anothers:
+17. A way to otimize code is create a base controller:

 ```php